Horsemanship could be defined as the art of handling horses in a respectful way, much the way horses handle or relate to each other in the herd.

 Cattle Drives vs Cattle Work

 When you read about cattle drives today, it is usually an activity staged for tourists.
-On real working ranches we speak generally about ”cattle work”.
+On real working ranches we generally speak about “cattle work”.
 Cattle work is the term that summarizes all the different type of handling and activities that take place on a real working cattle ranch.
-It defines such as things are branding, weaning, pairing, moving cattle (cattle drives), loading, unloading, searching, isolating, roping, etc.
+It defines such things as branding, weaning, pairing, moving cattle (cattle drives), loading, unloading, searching, isolating, roping, etc.

 Team Penning, Sorting & Gathering